5l4vm0/TodayTixLotteryBot/README.md

 Future improvements for the bot include:
 * Enhancing error handling and stability of the bot during sign-up processes.
 * Expanding to support more platforms and iOS devices.
-* Check for winning lottery automatically
+* Check for winning lottery email automatically